rollerderby/scoreboard/README.md

 ### Web Browser

-[Google Chrome](https://www.google.com/chrome/) and [Microsoft Edge](https://www.microsoft.com/edge/) (as well as their open-source parent [Chromium](http://www.chromium.org/) or other borwsers derived from it) are recommended for running the software.
+[Google Chrome](https://www.google.com/chrome/) and [Microsoft Edge](https://www.microsoft.com/edge/) (as well as their open-source parent [Chromium](http://www.chromium.org/) or other browsers derived from it) are recommended for running the software.
 Some known issues may occur when using Mozilla Firefox or Apple Safari.
 Microsoft Internet Explorer is not recommended.

 ### Java